Fluctuation-dominated phase ordering in the one dimensional Truncated Inverse Distance Square Ising (TIDSI) model: Introduction

+where $\alpha$ $(0<\alpha<1)$ is the cusp exponent.
+The steady state of such systems shows large domains of the ordered phases separated by large interfacial disordered regions.
+The largest of the ordered domains is of the order of the system size, consistent with long-range order.
+Moreover, the disordered regions also scale with the system size leading to the violation of the Porod's law.
+Most of the systems exhibiting FDPO have nonequilibrium steady states; it is only recently that the presence of FDPO has been demonstrated \cite{Barma2019} in an equilibrium system \cite{Bar2014, Bar2014PRL, Bar2016}.

-The presence of FDPO has been observed only recently \cite{Barma2019} in an equilibrium system \cite{Bar2014, Bar2014PRL, Bar2016}.
-In a generalization of the Ising model with long-range power-law decaying interactions \cite{Thouless1969}, Bar and Mukamel defined a truncated inverse distance square Ising (TIDSI) model in which long-range interactions act only within domains (or clusters) of like spins \cite{Bar2014, Bar2014PRL,mukamel2023book}.
-This model shows a mixed-order transition along a critical locus, from a high temperature disordered phase to a low-temperature ordered phase: on the one hand it exhibits an algebraically diverging correlation length in the disordered phase, as in a second-order transition, and on the other hand shows a discontinuity in the order parameter as in a first-order transition \cite{Bar2014, Bar2014PRL,mukamel2023book}.
+Studies of phase transitions generally distinguish first order discontinuous transitions from the second order continuous ones \cite{kardarbook}. \r{However, some systems show mixed order transitions (MOT) with some characteristics of both.
+Early examples of MOTs include} the long range inverse distance square Ising (IDSI) model \cite{Anderson1969,Thouless1969,dyson1971,corberi2021} and models of depinning transitions such as DNA denaturation \cite{fisher1966,Douglas1966}.
+To establish a link between these two classes of models and study the MOT in the resulting model, Bar and Mukamel introduced a truncated inverse distance square Ising (TIDSI) model in which long-range interactions act only within domains (or clusters) of like spins \cite{Bar2014, Bar2014PRL,mukamel2023book}.
+This model shows MOT along a critical locus, from a high temperature disordered phase to a low-temperature ordered phase: on the one hand it exhibits an algebraically diverging correlation length in the disordered phase, as in a second-order transition, and on the other hand shows a discontinuity in the order parameter as in a first-order transition \cite{Bar2014, Bar2014PRL,mukamel2023book}.